Carrot Cake done right—soft, spiced, frosted with rich cream cheese, and topped with candied pecans for that wow factor.

 The Best Carrot Cake

-This carrot cake has been years in the making!
-It’s my dad’s favorite, so I had to get it just right—he says it’s the best he’s ever had!
+This carrot cake’s been years in the making!
+It’s my dad’s favorite, so I had to get it just right.
+He swears it’s the best he’s ever had—and honestly, I agree.

-This cake is made for 9×2-inch pans.
+This cake is made for 8×2-inch pans.
 Using the right size pans helps it bake properly.

-Line the pans with parchment paper—this cake is so soft it won’t come out cleanly without it (I learned the hard way!).
+Line the pans with parchment paper—this cake is so tender it won’t come out cleanly without it (I’ve learned the hard way!).
 Nothing’s worse than spending time and money on a cake that sticks to the pan.

 Here’s the easiest way to line cake pans: